The Editors | June 12, 2019 | Food & Drink

 In an effort to bring authentic world-class Ginza sushi to Hawai'i, sushi craftsmen who trained at the main Ginza location deliver authentic edomae-style sushi.
 Indulge in the $250 per person Kiwami dinner menu, which includes egg custard and five appetizers, followed by unforgettable sushi.
 808 Kapahulu Ave., Waikiki, 735.2375

-Photography Courtesy Of: sushi sho at the ritz-carlton residences, waikiki beach
+Photography by: sushi sho at the ritz-carlton residences, waikiki beach